 Working with a modern dental lab means you get more than just a final product.
 You get a partner with tools and resources designed to make your job easier.
 Taking a few minutes to get familiar with these resources can save you significant time and prevent headaches down the road.
 From dedicated online portals to expert design support, these features help ensure every case runs smoothly from submission to seating.

-Use Customer Portals for Easy Management
+How Customer Portals Simplify Case Management

 Most online labs offer a customer portal, which acts as your central hub for every case.
 Think of it as your digital command center.
 Here, you can submit new orders, upload digital scans, track the status of ongoing cases, and communicate directly with the lab’s technicians.
 Setting up an account is usually the first step and immediately simplifies your administrative tasks.
 Instead of juggling emails and phone calls, you have a single, organized place to manage all your lab work.
 This system keeps a clear record of every interaction and ensures nothing gets lost in translation, giving you more time to focus on your patients.